 To connect AirPods to iPhone, you need to update the software to at least iOS 10 (AirPods 1), iOS 12.2 (AirPods 2), and iOS 13.2 or later (AirPods Pro).
-Since iPhone SE comes with the latest iOS version, you can skip this step.
+Since the iPhone SE comes with the latest iOS version, you can skip this step.

 Connect AirPods To iPhone SE Automatically

 As quickly as you bring the AirPods and its case close to the iPhone, it will be connected automatically.
-Here is the complete guide to connect AirPods to iPhone SE for the first time.
+Here is the complete guide to connecting AirPods to iPhone SE for the first time.

 - A prompt will automatically appear on your iPhone.
 Once you see it, tap Connect.

-- For AirPods Pro or AirPods 2nd generation follow the next three on-screen instructions, then hit Done at the end of the process.
+- For AirPods Pro or AirPods 2nd generation, follow the next three on-screen instructions, then hit Done at the end of the process.

-How To Simply Use AirPods With Your iPhone
+How To Use AirPods With Your iPhone

 Whenever you put the AirPods on your ears, you can hear whatever audio is playing on your iPhone.
 To pause it, press the stem of the AirPod for the Pro model or double-tap on the AirPod 1st and 2nd generation and ask Siri to pause it.
 Alternatively, take one AirPod out of your ear, and the audio will stop automatically.
 Once you put it back into your ear before it reaches 15 seconds, the audio will be played again.